restify/node-restify/README.md

         "message": "Some human parsable error string"
      }

+To leverage the built in error codes, pick up `restify.RestCodes`.
+Also, HTTP constants are defined on `restify.HttpCodes`.

 ### Routes

 Like every other framework on the planet, I liberally made this look like